This post may contain affiliate links. Please read my disclosure policy for more info.

 As a fellow book lover or as my family and friends would say “book addict”.
 Whatever!
 I am always on the hunt for a good book and expanding my little home library.
 The thing is books can get costly and add up real quick especially when you buying more than one.

-So, you might be wondering is there a cost effective way to get more books?
+So, you might be wondering is there a cost-effective way to get more books?
 And the answer is a glorious, YES!

 The only drawback with these methods is that you won’t find just released or newly published books.
 Most of these books will be used books (some are new), but don’t let that scare you away.

 I have been purchasing used books locally and online for years.
 And I can attest that 90% of the time the books are like new.
 Some look like they have never been read.
-There is times when some show a little wear and tear, but it’s minimal.
+There are times when some show a little wear and tear, but it’s minimal.

 Some of these places will let you search for a specific book you might be looking for.
 Others won’t have that options, but you will be able to discover new books or find one you have been looking for.